kazhala/dotbare/README.md

 ## Contributing

-> A CONTRIBUTING.md is coming.

-Please help me out by pointing out things that I could improve.
-I've only been scripting for a few months and are still learning many new things every day.
-PR are always welcome and please fire up issues if something went wrong.
+Checkout out [CONTRIBUTING.md] to see how you could contribute to `dotbare`.
+PRs are welcome and I'm happy to improve/extend `dotbare`'s functionality.

-Leave a star :)
+Don't forget to leave a star :)

 ## Background